TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 18/Matthew 18.23.md

 ---

-Therefore is the kingdom of heaven likened unto a certain king, who would make a reckoning with his servants.
+Therefore the Kingdom of Heaven is like a certain king, who wanted to reconcile accounts with his servants.